What’s so complicated about learning how to make coffee?

 - Demands a substantial investment (especially for very good quality)

-Making “Coffee” With an Espresso Machine: Hello, Americano!
+Making “Coffee” With an Espresso Machine: Ciao, Americano!

-When it comes to the question of how to make coffee using a portafilter machine, we first have to ask ourselves what “coffee” actually is.
+When it comes to the question of how to make coffee using an espresso machine, we first have to ask ourselves what “coffee” actually is.
 I draw the line at not using a filter, while others say when there isn’t enough water or fill quantity.

 The way I see it, coffee from an espresso machine is the furthest we can go from the actual definition of the beverage because there’s no filter.
 You extract the ground coffee in the basket directly through pressure, with water shooting through it quickly.

-All that to say, an espresso machine is only worth it if you’re a real espresso drinker who won’t crave a big cup of filter coffee after three days.
-And when you think about it, even the portafilter machine never comes close to creating filter-style coffee.
+All that to say, an espresso machine is only worth it if you’re a real espresso drinker who won’t crave a big cup of regular coffee after three days.
+And when you think about it, even the espresso machine never comes close to creating filter-style coffee.

 Then again, an espresso machine opens the entire world of roast flavors and coffee beans to you.
 And it doesn’t have to be all dark and chocolatey, either.
 Super bright and floral espressos work just as well.
-So do Americanos, too.
 That’s rarely the case with super-automatic machines.

 The espresso machine: